ros2/design/articles/logging.md

 ## User Interactions
-The focus of this document is to help decide what the user experience with the ROS2 logging system should look like and to identify what changes or additions need to be made to the existing infrastructure to enable that experience.
+The focus of this document is to help decide what the user experience with the ROS 2 logging system should look like and to identify what changes or additions need to be made to the existing infrastructure to enable that experience.
-Below are enumerated the key high-level tasks that users of ROS2 will need to perform and descriptions of the current best-practices for achieving them according to my current understanding of the system.
+Below are enumerated the key high-level tasks that users of ROS 2 will need to perform and descriptions of the current best-practices for achieving them according to my current understanding of the system.

 ### Creating Loggers
 Within a node, users can use the `rclcpp::Node::get_logger()` function to get a logger named after the node.